kevinz1194/Kidney-Transplant-Disparities/README.md

 Updated 3/8/23: Code is overhauled to add alternative dataset with patients waitlisted in 2015 removed, and to work with the other files.

 Updated 5/12/23: Renamed to candidate_data_prep and converted to a notebook.
+Includes living donors.

 ### 3. candidates_livingdonor.R